-We aim to keep the Reading Room open for most of this period, although we will be closing for three weeks from Friday 13 July before re-opening in Wigram on Monday 6 August.
-We may be able to allow limited access to the Deeds Room material during this period.
-Please note, however, that as individual archives are moved from this building to Wigram from late June, they will not be available for viewing until we are open in the new building.
+We aim to keep the Reading Room at Peterborough Street open for most of this period, although we will be closing for three weeks from Monday 16 July before re-opening in Wigram on Monday 6 August.
+We may be able to allow limited access to the Deeds Room material during those three weeks.
+Please note, however, that as individual archives are moved from Peterborough Street to Wigram from late June, they will not be available for viewing until we are open in the new building.

-We strongly recommend that if you are planning any research in the near future you aim to complete this before June or delay it until August.
+We strongly recommend that if you are planning any research in the near future you aim to complete this before mid-June or delay it until August.

 Please also note that there will be no parking available on site at Peterborough Street during the move.

 We apologise for any inconvenience this may cause.
-This advisory will be updated as dates become clearer.
-Please keep an eye on our website, Archway, and Facebook or contact the Christchurch Office on 03 377 0760 and email Christchurch.firstname.lastname@example.org if you have any questions.
+This message may be updated further.
+Please keep an eye on our website, Archway, and Facebook or contact the Christchurch Office on 03 377 0760 and email firstname.lastname@example.org if you have any questions.